Skip to main content

 In the early days of tech, software was bought and sold like any other product via a single purchase.
 This was mostly due to the fact that software wasn’t yet available on the cloud.
 Now, software has become easily accessible to anyone with an internet connection and the buying process has changed as a result.

 This translates to a constant fluctuation in customers and revenue, so it’s essential to keep track of these changes.
-The success of a SaaS revenue model can be measured in part by two critical factors which both affect recurring revenue:
+The success of a SaaS revenue model can be measured in part by two critical SaaS metrics which both affect recurring revenue:

-Customer acquisition is measured by the number of new customers that signup for your SaaS in a given period of time.
-Customer acquisition is a vital metric for early-stage SaaS companies and can be improved by developing an effective customer acquisition strategy.
+Customer acquisition is measured by the number of new customers that sign up for your SaaS product in a given period of time.
+At the same time, customer acquisition cost (CAC) is a vital metric for early-stage SaaS companies and can be improved by developing an effective customer acquisition strategy.

 Customer retention is measured by the number of customers that renew their subscriptions in a given period of time.
 Customer retention and renewal rates reveal whether or not a SaaS company has a sustainable business model.
-If customers start to churn at increasing rates, your revenue could start to plateau or decline at an alarming rate.
+If customer churn rates start to rise, your revenue could start to plateau or decline at an alarming rate.

 What is monthly recurring revenue (MRR) in SaaS?